Preschool number activities

 As always, go at your child’s pace and quit if it isn’t fun.

-If your child makes a mistake and gives one creature too many tokens, you can play the part of another creature and complain that it isn’t fair.
+If your child makes a mistake and gives one creature too many tokens, you can play the part of another creature and complain.

 You can also play the part of tea party host and deliberately make a mistake.
 Ask for your child’s help?
 Did someone get too many tokens?
 Or not enough?
 Have your child fix it.